Northwestern-Data-Sci-Seminar/Invisible-Institute-Chicago-Reporter-Collaboration-Public/The Nimble Ogres/Checkpoint_5/ReadMe.md

 # READ ME
 ## Question

- **To build an NLP pipeline which will read through the reports filed by the police and use it  as a feature for predictive modelling.
-This can give the victim a good estimation of whether or not the allegation will sustain.**
+* To build an NLP Pipeline which will read through the filed reports and use it as a feature for predictive modelling.
+This can give the victim a good estimation of whether or not the allegation will sustain.

 ## File Structure